jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/notes/2009-06-3-planning-plus-black-box-spec-part-a-notes-cycle-2-black-box-part-a.md

 Make concise documentation.
 Consider the ‘writing efficiently’ rules in the project documentation of *Encircle Language Spec*.

-Writing-efficiently issues you have to consider when making these articles:
+Writing-efficiently issues you might consider when making these articles:

 - Creative vs. productive: forget about the time planning while you are working out this idea
 - Blunt, do not compare: in the eventual text stop comparing it to existing languages and stop defending it.
 Just lay it out as it is.